Niksdope/dataRepresentation/README.md

-# dataRepresentation
-## Project for Data Representation and Querying 2015
+# Project for Data Representation and Querying 2015